wp-plugins/fancyboxify/readme.txt

 Tested up to: 3.1
 Stable tag: 1.1

 This simple plugin enables Fancybox on image links.
-It also groups all images within a single post by adding rel attributes and can be disabled per post.
+It groups all images within a single post and can also be disabled per post.

 == Description ==
 [Fancybox](http://fancybox.net/) is a tool for displaying images, html content and multi-media